Tronald/CoordinateSharp/README.md

 c.Longitude.ToString(format);// W 070º 45.407'
 ```

 The first character of the format is the rule with the second being the value.
-Each rule excepts specific value type.
+Each rule expects a specific value type.
 Reference below for formatting options.
 The first character in each example is the specific format rule.
 Everything in parentheses represents a value that may be passed with the rule.

 If a format is not passed for a specific rule, the default rule will be executed during format.